kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 - Customer C isn't a member and won't show up in the list

 I solved this by:
-1. Joining the sales and members tables on two different criteria to weed out any customers or order dates we didn't want to look at.
+1. Using a `INNER JOIN` to join the sales and members tables on two different criteria to weed out any customers or order dates we didn't want to look at.
-2. Using RANK with PARTITION BY customer_id ORDER BY order_date to get a ranking of each product ordered.
+2. Using `RANK` with `PARTITION BY customer_id ORDER BY order_date` to get a ranking of each product ordered.
-3. Turning the above query into a Common Table Expression (CTE).
+3. Turning the above query into a Common Table Expression (CTE) called `ranked_products`.
-4. Querying the CTE for where rank is 1 after joining the table to the menu table to get the product name.
+4. Using `LEFT JOIN` to join `ranked_products` to the `menu` table to get `product_name`.
+4. Querying the above for `"Rank"` is 1.

-NOTE: Customer A became a member on the same day they purchased something.
+>NOTE: Customer A became a member on the same day they purchased something.
 Since it's unclear if they purchased became a member first that day and then purchased something or if they purchased something and then became a memember, I decided to exclude that day from the query.

 **SQL Statement**
 ```sql